 Brothers and sisters, you are God’s building. … For God’s temple is holy, and you are that temple.
 (1 Cor 3:9, 17)

-November 9th, just before commemoration of Pope Leo the Great, we celebrate the anniversary of the dedication of the Cathedral Church -the Pope’s primary church – of Rome by Pope Sylvester I in the year 324.
+November 9th, just before commemoration of Pope Leo the Great, we celebrate the anniversary of the dedication of the Cathedral Church -the Pope’s primary church – of Rome by Pope Sylvester the First in the year 324.
 Originally known as the Archbasilica of the Most Holy Saviour and now known as St. John Lateran, this ancient church is universally recognised as the Mother and Head of All Churches of the City and of the World (Omnium ecclesiarum Urbis et Orbis mater et caput).
 Accordingly, the whole Church celebrates its dedication.
 In continuity with the Feast of All Saints which began the month of November, today’s celebration affirms the universal call to holiness that we have all received by virtue of our Baptism.
 We are reminded of this defining truth by the Apostle Paul: “Do you not know that you are God’s temple and that God’s Spirit dwell in you?
 If anyone destroys God’s temple, God will destroy that person.
 For God’s temple is holy, and you are that temple” (1 Cor 3:17).